openhab/openhabian/CONTRIBUTING.md

 ```
 docker exec -it install-test bash -c "./build.bash local-test && mv ~/.profile ~/.bash_profile && /etc/rc.local"
 ```
-Notice that the "docker system" mimic a hardware SD-card installation with the command `./build.bash local-test`.
+Notice that the "Docker system" mimics a hardware SD-card installation with the command `./build.bash local-test`.

 ### Test Cases
-The test cases are further divided into four categories and can be individually invoked by the BATS framwork.
-The tests category can be identified in the naming of the test.
-The test code are held in a corresponding file to the code itself, i.e. Code: `helpers.bash` and tests `helpers.bats`.
+The test cases are further divided into four categories and can be individually invoked by the BATS framework.
+The tests categories can be identified in the naming of the test.
+The tests' code are held in a corresponding file to the code itself, i.e. code: `helpers.bash` and tests `helpers.bats`.
 The categories are as follows:

 #### Development Tests `dev-<name>`
-These test may alter the host system.
+These tests may alter the host system.
 Use dev-<name> tests to test new features under development.
 They are the first to be started in a test run and first to finish so you can see as early as possible if your feature works fine.
-Testing will not proceed beyond the `dev` stage if there's errors.
+Testing will not proceed beyond the `dev` stage if there are errors.

 #### Unit Tests `unit-<name>`
-These test does not alter the host system where the test is executed and is isolated to a specific function.
-This test does not required a installed base system of openHABian.
+These tests do not alter the host system, the test is executed and is isolated to a specific function.
+These tests are not required on a installed base system of openHABian.
 ```
 docker run -it openhabian/openhabian-bats bash -c 'bats -r -f "unit-." .'
 ```

 #### Installation Verification `installation-<name>`
 This is a suite of tests designed to verify a normal installation.
-These tests shall not alter the system.
+These tests **shall** not alter the system.
 ```
 docker exec -it install-test bash -c 'bats -r -f "installation-." .'
 ```

 #### Destructive Verification Tests `destruct-<name>`
-These test installs new functionality and are therefore destruct for the current system.
-Typical usecase are testing of optional packages or a specific configuration of a baseline package.
+These tests install new functionality and are therefore destructive for the current system.
+Typical use-cases are testing of optional packages or a specific configuration of a baseline package.
 ```
 docker exec -it install-test bash -c 'bats -r -f "destructive-." .'
 ```